AndrewEllis93/Print-Tuning-Guide/articles/my_setup.md

         - These prevent the gantry from [warping with heat.](https://github.com/tanaes/whopping_Voron_mods/tree/main/extrusion_backers)
     - Frame thermistor
         - Used for sofware frame thermal expansion compensation (to combat thermal drift.
 Allows me to print from cold, without heat soaking.
 Though I do still wait for a minimum chamber temp to be reached.)
             - This is a giant rabbit hole, be warned.
-Please don't ask me for help with this.
+Please don't ask me for help with this (sorry)
     - [Annex Engineering twist-lock panel clips](https://github.com/Annex-Engineering/Other_Printer_Mods/tree/master/All_Printers/Annex_Panel_2020_Clips_and_Hinges)